viviRbi/vyNote/frontend/Angular.md

 }
 ```

-## Whatís the difference between using reactive and template-driven forms?
+## What‚Äôs the difference between using reactive and template-driven forms?
 How would you setup each?
-- Angular had 2 techniques to create forms: template-driven and reactive forms
+Angular had 2 techniques to create forms: template-driven and reactive forms
 template-driven | reactive
 ----- | -----
 Build form completly in Html template | Build form and put logic in component